-(1) A person of whom a personal details requirement has been made must comply with the requirement unless the person has a reasonable excuse.

-(2) A person may not be convicted of an offence under subsection (1) unless the person is found guilty of the offence in relation to which the personal details requirement was made.
+- (1) A person of whom a personal details requirement has been made must comply with the requirement unless the person has a reasonable excuse. - Maximum penalty-50 penalty units. - (2) A person may not be convicted of an offence under subsection (1) unless the person is found guilty of the offence in relation to which the personal details requirement was made.